fortran-lang/fpm/README.md

 ### Build and Test fpm

-Make sure that the developers library of `gmp` is installed (e.g. `sudo apt install libgmp-dev` on Debian-derived Linux distributions)
+Make sure that the development library of `gmp` is installed (e.g. `sudo apt install libgmp-dev` on Debian-derived Linux distributions)

 Build fpm using:
 ```